grafana/writers-toolkit/docs/sources/get-started/_index.md

 ### 1. Plan the work

 1. Decide what kind of documentation deliverables you need.
 What do you want a user to accomplish?

-1. Know  release life cycle stage of the product or feature.
+1. Know the release life cycle stage of the product or feature.
 Review the [Release cycle for Grafana Labs](/docs/release-life-cycle/).

 1. Consider content reuse, if applicable.
 Read the [Reuse strategy documentation]({{< relref "../write/reuse-content/reuse-directories" >}}).